gojilabs/development/3rd_parties/customer_io.md

 Integrations::Customerio.identify(params[:external_id], attributes)
 ```

-To track user activity and add a record about it to user profile in Customer.io the `track` method can be invoked:
+To track a user's activity and add a record of it to the user's profile in Customer.io, you can call the `track` method:

 ```ruby
 Integrations::Customerio.track(